AbhaySmaran/LMS_Backend/README.md

 	Commands:-

-  -cd lms_backend
+  cd lms_backend
-  -pip install -r requirements.txt
+  pip install -r requirements.txt

 3.No migrations are needed as the database file provided already includes all necessary data and schema.